PavanRangani/docs/docs/prd/legal-entities/partnership.md

 [Mock up](https://drive.google.com/file/d/1IT35WWyZ9q5LTND7I0W8wD1TmmF8bUGg/view?usp=sharing)

 - Shows `+` button in `Employees` section.
 On click of `+` button, it opens add contact dialog where `Company` field prefilled with given partnership.

+### Download PDF

+- Allows to download single partership.

+- Show PDF icon on the header of Partnership.
+On click, the pdf file will be downloaded.
+- Downloaded file name: `partnership-dedtails-of-{legal entity name}.pdf`
+- Sorting order of `Current Governance` & `Current Ownership` are the same as current UI app.
+- If the partnership have the value of `SSN of`, show that individual name in `Tax ID Type` row.

+**Note**: Based on Keith's suggestion, There is no need to show `SSN Number` & `Past Governance` & `Past Ownership`  section in PDF.

+#### UI Requirement

+Mockup //TODO